 Using the Rsync for Linux is somewhat tricky and you have to be very careful about commands.
-Otherwise, you will end up in losing data and time.
+Otherwise, you will end up losing data and time.

-Symbols are very important in rsync commands in linux.
+Symbols are very important in rsync commands in Linux.

-Some advantages and features of Rsync command
+Some advantages and features of the Rsync command

 - It efficiently copies and sync files to or from a remote system.

-- Supports copying links, devices, owners, groups and permissions.
+- Supports copying links, devices, owners, groups, and permissions.

-- Rsync consumes less bandwidth as it uses compression and decompression method while sending and receiving data both ends.
+- Rsync consumes less bandwidth as it uses compression and decompression method while sending and receiving data at both ends.